 Each year, we lead 3 or 4 Tibet Photography Tours and some years we lead journeys in nearby Nepal, Ladakh or Bhutan.
 Here are our upcoming photography journeys.
 Please click the link for dates, travel itinerary, costs, inclusions, exclusions and more:

-April 2017: Lhasa to Everest Base Camp—5 places remaining
+April 2017: Lhasa to Everest Base Camp—This journey is sold out!
+Waitlist only!

-May 2017: Lhasa to Everest Base Camp, Mt Kailash and Guge Kingdom—8 places remaining
+May 2017: Lhasa to Everest Base Camp, Mt Kailash and Guge Kingdom—6 places remaining

 For more information on any of these journeys, please send an email to: firstname.lastname@example.org

 Just about anyone can join our Tibet photography expeditions.
 Exceptions are Norwegian passport holders, who are currently not permitted to go to Tibet.
 Indian passport holders are permitted to go to Tibet, however, they are not permitted to go to Mt Kailash or western Tibet without being on an official Hindu pilgrimage.
 Our photography journeys are open to any level of photographer.
 Some clients use high end DSLR cameras while others use their smartphone.
 All participants should be in good health and have a desire to learn more about the uniqueness of Tibet.

 For more information about a Tibet Photography Tour, please send an email to: email@example.com and we will get back to you with further information.